 Can a freelance Scottish painter who moves to Germany for a period of several months obtain insurance through the Artists’ Social Security Fund?

-Artists who work in Germany only temporarily are not insured by the Artists’ Social Security Fund.
+Artists or publicists who work in Germany only temporarily are not insured by the Artists’ Social Security Fund.
 The Artists’ Social Security Fund checks this when the application is submitted.

 In addition, the Scottish painter’s temporary freelance stay in Germany is considered a (self-)posting in accordance with the system of coordination of social security in Europe (see Posting to Germany).
 If the responsible social security carrier in Scotland has decided that the social security law of the posting state, i.e. the British one, applies, the artist may not register with a German social insurance carrier.